mdizak/rust-falcon-cli/usage.md

             // Cecks
             if args.len() == 0 {
-                cli_error("You did not specify a domain name to create.");
+                cli_error!("You did not specify a domain name to create.");
             } else if !value_flags.contains_key("ip-address") {
-                cli_error("You did not specify an '--ip-address' flag specifying the IP address to assign the domain to.");
+                cli_error!("You did not specify an '--ip-address' flag specifying the IP address to assign the domain to.");
             }
             let ip_address = value_flags.get("ip-address").unwrap();